segi3/python-experience/README.md

 # python-experience
-the python experience | of course its in python dumbass
+the python experience, stores all my python stuff

+you will mostly likely not found anything useful here